-The 7th Chord adds another tone to the major triad chord.
+The 7th Chord (also known as dominanth 7th) adds another tone to the major triad chord.
 As the name implies the added tone is 7 steps from the root (following the scale).
 These chords are also called dominant chords and they are especially common in blues.

 None for the moment in this category